The Mistakes First-Time Fireworks Buyers Should Avoid

 • No thought about the firing order, resulting in awkward pauses or anticlimactic endings.

-• Trying to read instructions by torchlight on a windy, rainy night.
+• Trying to read instructions by flashlight on a windy night.

 A better approach: